TheOdinProject/curriculum/foundations/html_css/html-foundations/working-with-text.md

 - It looks like this lesson doesn't have any additional resources yet.
 Help us expand this section by contributing to our curriculum

 ### Knowledge Check

-This section contains questions for you to check your understanding of this lesson.
-If you’re having trouble answering the questions below on your own, review the material above to find the answer.
+This section contains questions for you to check your understanding of this lesson on your own.
+If you’re having trouble answering a question, click it and review the material it links to.

-- <a class="knowledge-check-link" href='#create-paragraph-element'>How do you create a paragraph in HTML?</a>
+* <a class="knowledge-check-link" href='#create-paragraph-element'>How do you create a paragraph in HTML?</a>
-- <a class="knowledge-check-link" href='#headings'>How do you create a heading in HTML?</a>
+* <a class="knowledge-check-link" href='#headings'>How do you create a heading in HTML?</a>
-- <a class="knowledge-check-link" href='#different-heading-levels'>How many different levels of headings are there and what is the difference between them?</a>
+* <a class="knowledge-check-link" href='#different-heading-levels'>How many different levels of headings are there and what is the difference between them?</a>
-- <a class="knowledge-check-link" href='#strong-element'>What element should you use to make text bold and important?</a>
+* <a class="knowledge-check-link" href='#strong-element'>What element should you use to make text bold and important?</a>
-- <a class="knowledge-check-link" href='#em-element'>What element should you use to make text italicized to add emphasis to it?</a>
+* <a class="knowledge-check-link" href='#em-element'>What element should you use to make text italicized to add emphasis to it?</a>
-- <a class="knowledge-check-link" href='#nested-relationship'>What relationship does an element have with any nested elements within it?</a>
+* <a class="knowledge-check-link" href='#nested-relationship'>What relationship does an element have with any nested elements within it?</a>
-- <a class="knowledge-check-link" href='#elements-same-level'>What relationship do two elements have if they are at the same level of nesting?</a>
+* <a class="knowledge-check-link" href='#elements-same-level'>What relationship do two elements have if they are at the same level of nesting?</a>
-- <a class="knowledge-check-link" href='#html-comments'>How do you create HTML comments?</a>
+* <a class="knowledge-check-link" href='#html-comments'>How do you create HTML comments?</a>